There’s no denying that companies today compete based on the experiences they deliver to their customers.

 Number two, it is imperative to have people who know and understand the customer, can get friendly and intimate with analytics, and just have a knack for the types of experiences customers demand across the full spectrum of customer touch points that exist with your brand.
 Understanding, from a functional point of view, what the different types of experiences the company needs to deliver to meet their goals and objectives is also critical.
 And finally, you need people that are thinking holistically.

-CMO by Adobe: Everyone’s been talking about personalization for some time now.
+CMO.com: Everyone’s been talking about personalization for some time now.
 The hot topic today is personalization at scale.
 What do organizations need in order to scale personalization across all customer touch points?

 Ahuja: The issue and the challenge today is just trying to manage and synthesize the vast amounts of data and the variety of data, coming in from all these different devices.
 The difficulty inherent in that requirement alone has left the majority of personalization efforts to be managed manually or be rules-based, which does not scale.
 Additionally, a lot of the data has been trapped within a single channel, so you're only really optimizing for a single part of that customer journey.